We may earn money or products from the companies mentioned in this post.

 (Outside view, you enter in that open driveway on the right)

-At the Height of Style
+A 1920s Theater, the Height of Style

 (view from the side of the ‘screen’)

 “In those days we even had performers in the lobby to entertain the customers before they sat down,” said Charles Milles, a projectionist who worked at the theater.
 The mezzanine level was initially reserved for black-tie invited guests.
 Luxurious lounges and “cosmetic rooms” for women and “retiring rooms” for men.
-Silent movies originally played at the theatre so conductor Eduard Werner’s Michigan Symphony Orchestra and the 2,500-pipe Wurlitzer would set the moods for movies.
-Stars like the Marx Brothers, Frank Sinatra, Jack Benny, Louis Armstrong, Red Skelton, Glenn Miller, Artie Shaw, Benny Goodman, Doris Day, and Bette Davis all appeared on the Michigan Theater’s stage.
+Silent movies originally played at the theater so conductor Eduard Werner’s Michigan Symphony Orchestra and the 2,500-pipe Wurlitzer would set the moods for movies.
+Stars such as the Marx Brothers, Frank Sinatra, Jack Benny, Louis Armstrong, Red Skelton, Glenn Miller, Artie Shaw, Benny Goodman, Doris Day, and Bette Davis all appeared on the Michigan Theater’s stage.

 (view from the back of the theater)